GeorgeGkolfis/js-quiz-game/README.md

 ## 🌐 Live Application

-The JS Quiz Game application is deployed and can be accessed at https://js-quiz-game.web.app/
+The JS Quiz Game application is deployed and can be accessed at https://js-quiz-game.web.app/ (usage from smartphones NOT recommended).
 (Note: Contact me at georgiosgolfis@gmail.com to make the application live, if it's not)

 ---